kelfriend/1-knots/README.md

 ```
 ### Complements/chainmapbound.g
 **ChainMapOfKnotBoundaryToComplement** inputs the inclusion map from **KnotComplementWithBoundary** and outputs a chain map.
 This function uses existing HAP methods to compute a chain map from the chain complex of the universal covers of each of the two spaces.
 The final output is a chain map between the two complexes after having been tensored with the integers over some finite index subgroup of the knot group.
 Note that a specific subgroup may be used, but this is not implemented.
 This allows for computation of (co)homology with local coeffeicients.
 Please see [this preprint](http://hamilton.nuigalway.ie/preprints/LocalCoho.pdf) for a more detailed treatment of this (and the above) processes.
-Below, I will compute this chain map for a 4-fold cover of the granny knot and then I will obtain group homomorphisms associated to the 1<sup>st</sup> and 2<sup>nd</sup> homology groups.
+Below, I will compute this chain map for a 4-fold cover of the granny knot and then I will obtain group homomorphisms associated to the various homology groups.
 ```
 gap> tre:=PureCubicalKnot(3,1);
 prime knot 1 with 3 crossings